Franchise Tax and Public Report Filings for Texas LLCs

 Your Texas veteran LLC must have been formed on or after 1/1/2022 and before 12/31/2025 and qualified with the Texas Secretary of State and the Texas Comptroller’s office.
 As per the Texas Administrative Code: Section 3.574, qualifying veteran LLCs:

 - are exempt from paying any franchise tax for 5 years (from the date of formation),

 - still have to file a No Tax Due Report,

 - but don’t have to file a Public Information Report (PIR)

 Take a look at the Comptroller’s Taxable Entity Search page.
 Go ahead and just do an example search.
 Enter “ABCD” in the “Entity Name” box.
 Click on any LLC in the list, then click the “Public Information Report” tab at the top.
 You’ll notice that the LLC Members or Managers’ names and addresses are there.
-Unless your LLC is owned by another LLC, your individual LLC Members or Managers’ names will be listed.
+Unless your LLC is owned by another entity (such as an LLC, Corporation, Trust, etc.), the individual LLC Members or Managers’ names will be listed.
 However, if you’d like the address(es) to be private, you don’t have to use their home address.
 You can use a PO box address, a mailbox rental, or the address of your Texas Registered Agent (see our recommendations).

 Review your LLC’s mailing address.
 You can leave it as-is or make changes if needed.